-The proposals contained in this document represent the views of a working group (Working Group) of the Associations in response to a dialogue with - and request from - the FCA for the real estate industry sectors' views/suggestions/input, principally aimed at a set of best practice principles:
+The reporting principles contained in this document represent the views of a working group (Working Group) of the Associations in response to a dialogue with - and request from - the FCA for the real estate industry sector's views/suggestions/input, principally aimed at a set of best practice principles:

-- to inform the development of real estate-specific metrics that enable consistent, transparent, and comparable reporting and disclosure for real estate portfolios and covering all real estate asset classes (committed via equity and/or debt); and - that are aligned with TCFD guidelines (and intended to supplement the PRI Technical Guide: TCFD for real asset investors) and PS23/16.
+- to inform the development of real estate-specific metrics that enable consistent, transparent, and comparable reporting and disclosure for real estate portfolios and covering all real estate asset classes (committed via equity and/or debt); and - that are aligned with International Sustainability Standards Board (ISSB) guidelines, the ISSB S2 Climate-related Disclosures (and intended to supplement the ISSB 'Industry-based Guidance on implementing Climate-related Disclosures Volume 37-Real Estate Services'2), and the FCA's PS23/16.

-These principles and real estate specific metrics aim to facilitate consistency of disclosures across the UK as well as internationally where the TCFD's recommendations will apply.
-While the principles are aimed at supporting consistent reporting and disclosure by international asset managers, local supplements may be appropriate or needed for domestic real estate-specific metrics.
+These principles and real estate specific metrics aim to facilitate consistency of disclosures across the UK as well as internationally where the ISSB's recommendations will apply.
+While the principles are aimed at supporting consistent reporting and disclosure by international asset managers, local supplements or simplified versions may be appropriate or needed for smaller organisations focussed on domestic markets.
 In the context of realising this aim, the Working Group looks forward to progressing the dialogue with the FCA and resolving a time frame for appropriate implementation, recognising that some metrics are implementable sooner than other metrics.